Tsunami014/Sapla/README.md

 ## Features
 ### Notes & cards
+- Browse all your notes, edit them, delete them or add more
 - Many different card features!
 - An accordian bar with card features on it and a settings page to see help texts for each
 - Example cards to help
-- Browse all your notes, edit them, delete them or add more
+- A note preview which also reveals errors
 - Markdown support - and reveals text underneath on selection
 - Saves notes to a configuration file automatically as you type
 ### Gameplay